ohkami-rs/uibeam/support/vscode/README.md

-# VSCode extension for UI Beam
+# VSCode extension for UIBeam

 Enable HTML completion and hover in `UI!`